gl051/engineering-leadership-journal/leadership/meeting-culture.md

 1. Begin with the end in mind

-You need to have a clear statement on what you are aiming to achieve with the meeting, and picturing the outcome you are targeting from the meeting.
-This will give you insights on who should be invited to the meeting, how long the meeting should last, and what agenda you should share with the attendees.
+You need to have a clear statement on the purpose of the meeting, why you need one ?
+Picture in our mind the desired outcome, this will give you insights on two important aspects:
+* What topics, themes and information you need to cover and share with the attendees, and what questions do you need answered.
+* Who should be invited to the meeting (see second point below)
+* How long the meeting should last.

 2. Invite who can contribute (not who needs to be informed)